 Who are their champions?

-How do we present opportunities for sharing and turn taking?
+What do we do to create opportunities for sharing and turn taking?

 How do you encourage positive relationships?